d12frosted/elpa-mirror/melpa/helm-flymake-readme.txt

 When Enter/<return> is pressed the "default" action is executed moving point to the line of the selected warning/error and closing the `helm-flymake' mini-buffer.

-; Installation:

-Add followings on your .emacs.

-  (require 'helm-config)
-  (require 'helm-flymake)